-ICAN IMAGING: a unique technological offer in Île-de-France
+ICAN IMAGING: a unique technological offering in the Paris Region

-The IHU-ICAN’s acquisition of a latest-generation 1.5T cardiovascular MRI has enabled the creation of the the first cardiovascular and metabolic magnetic resonance imaging platform dedicated entirely to humans in the Paris region.
+The acquisition by the IHU-ICAN of a latest-generation 1.5T cardiovascular MRI has enabled the creation of the first cardiovascular and metabolic magnetic resonance imaging platform dedicated entirely to humans in the Paris Region.

 This platform gives academic, hospital and industrial researchers unique access to advanced quantitative non-invasive imaging of the cardiocirculatory system, and to the development of metabolic imaging.